bbenchoff/FiniteAtariMachine/README.md

  0. You just DO WHAT THE FUCK YOU WANT TO.

  1. Anyone who complains about this license is a nerd.

----

-*"What I'm doing is not the Infinite Monkey Theorem.
-I'm not asking monkeys to produce the works of Shakespeare, I'm asking them to produce any work."*